-The DS1101 can be powered through its power jack, pin 9 of the DB9 (RS232) connector, or the optional PoE module (letter " P" in the model numbering scheme).
+The DS1101 can be powered through its power jack, pin 9 of the DB9 (RS232) connector, or the optional Power over Ethernet (PoE) module (letter " P" in the model numbering scheme).

-Pin 9 input has the same input voltage requirements as for the power jack.
+Pin 9 input has the same input voltage requirements as the power jack.

-Optional PoE module is supposed to be powered by 48V (nominal), which is standard for PoE equipment.
+The optional PoE module should be powered by 48V (nominal), which is standard for PoE equipment.
 Your PoE-enabled hub will take care of this.
 The PoE module outputs 12VDC.

-Internally, all three power sources are connected to the DS1101's power regulator through three diodes, as shown on the diagram below.
+Internally, all three power sources are connected to the DS1101's power regulator through three diodes, as shown in the diagram below.

-Pin 9 of the DB9M connector can also be used to provide "12VDC" power to an attached serial device.
+Pin 9 of the DB9M connector can also provide "12VDC" power to an attached serial device.
 Many small serial devices, such as barcode scanners, accept power on pin 9 of their DB9 connectors.

 We intentionally printed "12VDC" in quotation marks.
 This is because there is no guarantee that the output voltage will be exactly 12V.
-It will actually be the "input voltage minus the voltage drop across the diode".
-In plain words, it will be slightly below the input voltage.
-If you connect 12V to the power jack you will get around 11.7V out of pin 9.
+It will actually be the "input voltage minus the voltage drop across the diode."
+In plain English, it will be slightly less than the input voltage.
+If you connect 12V to the power jack, you will get about 11.7V out of pin 9.

-Note that the DS110x devices cannot accommodate the PoE and Wi-Fi options at the same time.
+Note that DS110x devices cannot accommodate the PoE and Wi-Fi options at the same time.